History of Washington, D.C.: 20th century

 In July 1919, whites, including uniformed U.S. Armed Forces sailors and soldiers, attacked blacks in Washington during Red Summer, when violence broke out in cities across the country.
 The catalyst in Washington was the rumored arrest of a black man for rape; in four days of mob violence, whites randomly beat black people on the street and pulled others off streetcars for attacks.
 When police refused to intervene, the black population fought back.
 Troops tried to restore order as the city closed saloons and theaters, but a summer rainstorm had a more dampening effect.
 Fifteen people were killed: 10 whites, including two police officers, and five blacks.
 Fifty people were seriously wounded and another 100 less severely wounded.
 The NAACP protested to President Woodrow Wilson.

-In 1922, Washington was hit by its deadliest natural disaster when the Knickerbocker Storm dumped 18 in of snow, causing the roof to collapse at the Knickerbocker Theater, a silent movie house.
+In 1922, Washington, D.C. was hit by its deadliest natural disaster when the Knickerbocker Storm dumped 18 in of snow, causing the roof to collapse at the Knickerbocker Theater, a silent movie house.
 Ninety-eight people were killed, including a U.S. Congressman; 133 were injured.

 On July 28, 1932, President Herbert Hoover ordered the United States Army to forcibly evict the "Bonus Army" of World War I veterans who gathered in Washington, D.C., to secure promised veterans' benefits early.
 U.S. troops dispersed the last of the "Bonus Army" the next day.

-During the Great Depression of the 1930s, the city's population grew rapidly with the creation of additional Federal agencies under the New Deal programs of President Franklin D. Roosevelt, during which most of the Federal Triangle buildings were constructed.
+During the Great Depression of the 1930s, the city's population grew rapidly with the creation of additional federal agencies under the New Deal programs of President Franklin D. Roosevelt, during which most of the Federal Triangle buildings were constructed.

-Though, Washington was still administered by politicians uninterested in the well-being of the local population; in the late 1930s, the chairman of the House Subcommittee on District Appropriations Ross A. Collins from Mississippi cut spending on local DC funds for welfare and education stating that "my constituents wouldn't stand for spending money on niggers".
+In the late 1930s, the chairman of the House Subcommittee on District Appropriations Ross A. Collins from Mississippi cut spending on local Washington, D.C. funds for welfare and education, saying, "my constituents wouldn't stand for spending money on niggers".

 World War II brought further population increases—more than 300,000 between 1940 and 1943—and a significant housing shortage, as existing residents were urged to rent rooms to the influx of Federal staffers who arrived from throughout the country.
 "It is a terrible place to live", Life magazine wrote in 1943; the city's infrastructure was unable to grow as fast as the population, and residents had to wait in long lines for food, transportation, shopping, entertainment, and almost every other area of life.

-During the war, as many as 200,000 railroad passengers passed through Union Station in a single day.
+During World War II, as many as 200,000 railroad passengers passed through Washington Union Station in a single day.
 The Pentagon was built in nearby Arlington to efficiently consolidate Federal defense offices under one roof.
 One of the largest office buildings in the world, it was built rapidly during the early years of the war, partially opening in 1942 and complete in 1943.